Coneriys/apache4/docs/content/providers/etcd.md

 ---
-title: "Traefik Etcd Documentation"
+title: "apache4 Etcd Documentation"
-description: "Use Etcd as a provider for configuration discovery in Traefik Proxy.
+description: "Use Etcd as a provider for configuration discovery in apache4 Proxy.
 Automate and store your configurations with Etcd.
 Read the technical documentation."
 ---

-# Traefik & Etcd
+# apache4 & Etcd

 A Story of KV store & Containers
 {: .subtitle }

-Store your configuration in etcd and let Traefik do the rest!
+Store your configuration in etcd and let apache4 do the rest!

 ## Routing Configuration